 3D Scanner Review: EinScan-SE 3D Scanner Review: Affordable High-End Scans

-The NextEngine 3D Scanner HD offers both portability with super high fidelity 3D scanning.
-This high-end device uses an electro-optical system with a laser array that is able to 3D scan in tandem.
-The NextEngine 3D scanner can composite scans together, making it capable of capturing detailed full-color scans of objects far larger than its field size.
+The NextEngine 3D Scanner Ultra HD offers both portability and super high fidelity 3D scanning.
+This high-end device uses an electro-optical system with a laser array that scans in tandem.
+Another key feature is that the NextEngine 3D scanner can composite scans together, making it capable of capturing detailed full-color scans of objects far larger than its field size.